Nayemhasan/BypassCharging_for_AsusRogII/README.md

  So what I found was during the 15 min CPU Throttling test battery didnt drained or heated up quickly.
 It took time finishing the test and uses only 1% of battery.
 I think that's usal for idle usage.
 In this case it was during a heavy cpu test, So guess what's working🍉😁

 ## How to use?
+ - install the module via magisk.
- - install the latest released .apk
+ - if you are not rooted then install the latest released .apk

 Good things sometime break things up.
-Here as you can see I cant use Game Genie via Armoury Crate app
+Here as you can see I cant use Game Genie via Armoury Crate app in WW stock rom
 <td><img src="https://github.com/Nayemhasan/BypassCharging_for_AsusRogII/blob/main/pics/6.step1.jpg"</td>

 <br>